engula/engula.github.io/docs/posts/tutorial-0.2.md

 }
 ```

-Now, your can run the example with:
+Now, you can run the example with:

 ```sh
 cargo +nightly run